 - Wash the area once with soap to remove any irritants.

-- For any cuts, sores or scabs that look infected, apply an antibiotic ointment (no prescription needed) 2 times per day until seen.
+- For any cuts, sores or scabs that look infected, put on an antibiotic ointment.
+An example is Polysporin.
+No prescription is needed.

-- Rash spreads or becomes worse
+- Rash spreads or gets worse

-- Rash lasts over 3 days
+- Rash lasts more than 3 days

 - Fever occurs